About The Program

 - Athletic training majors work with student-athletes and coaches from the College’s 25 NCAA intercollegiate teams, and will benefit from LVC’s excellent training and competition facilities.

-- Students will be taught by full-time faculty with years of clinical experience and research interests in injury prevention, youth sport injury surveillance, and Athletic Training clinical education.
+- Students will be taught by full-time faculty with more than 50 years of clinical experience and research interests in injury prevention, youth sport injury surveillance, and Athletic Training clinical education.
+They have an established network of clinical research partners in a variety of settings around the world.

 - LVC’s Athletic Training Program will seek accreditation from the Commission on Accreditation in Athletic Training, which is expected in 2020.
 This will allow graduates to be eligible to take the Board of Certification Exam after completion of the program.